 Unlike a lot of other boots that claim waterproof-ness (is that a word?)
-Columbia do a great job of waterproofing by using their Omni-TECH™ waterproof breathable membrane bootie.
+Columbia does a great job of waterproofing by using their Omni-TECH™ waterproof breathable membrane bootie.
 That way, no water gets in.
-Unless you really go in to boot-top level!
+Unless you really go into boot-top level!

-Again, Columbia have their own solution to all the standard boot problems.
+Again, Columbia has their own solution to all the standard boot problems.